awentzonline/generator-voxel-hello-world/readme.md

 * Bootstrap for Sass (Optional)
 * Leaner Modernizr builds (Optional)

-For more information on what `generator-webapp` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-webapp/blob/master/app/templates/_package.json) used in our `package.json`.
+For more information on what `generator-webapp-watchify` can do for you, take a look at the [Grunt tasks](https://github.com/yeoman/generator-webapp-watchify/blob/master/app/templates/_package.json) used in our `package.json`.

 ## Getting Started

-- Install: `npm install -g generator-webapp`
+- Install: `npm install -g generator-webapp-watchify`
 - Run: `yo webapp`
 - Run `grunt` for building and `grunt serve` for preview[\*](#grunt-serve-note). `--allow-remote` option for remote access.